Setting up Exporters

 sudo systemctl enable node_exporter sudo systemctl start node_exporter sudo systemctl status node_exporter

-To most easily allow the possibility of multiple postgres exporters, running multiple major versions of PostgreSQL, and to avoid maintaining many similar service files, a systemd template service file is used.
+To most easily allow the use of multiple postgres exporters, running multiple major versions of PostgreSQL, and to avoid maintaining many similar service files, a systemd template service file is used.
 The name of the sysconfig EnvironmentFile to be used by the service is passed as the value after the “@” and before “.service” in the service name.
-The default exporter’s EnvironmentFile is named “postgres_exporter_pg##” and tied to the major version of postgres that it was installed for.
+The default exporter’s sysconfig file is named “postgres_exporter_pg##” and tied to the major version of postgres that it was installed for.
+A similar EnvironmentFile exists for the per-db service.
 Be sure to replace the ## in the below commands first!

-sudo systemctl enable crunchy_postgres_exporter@postgres_exporter_pg##.service sudo systemctl start crunchy_postgres_exporter@postgres_exporter_pg## sudo systemctl status crunchy_postgres_exporter@postgres_exporter_pg##
+sudo systemctl enable crunchy-postgres-exporter@postgres_exporter_pg## sudo systemctl start crunchy-postgres-exporter@postgres_exporter_pg## sudo systemctl status crunchy-postgres-exporter@postgres_exporter_pg## sudo systemctl enable crunchy-postgres-exporter@postgres_exporter_pg##_per_db sudo systemctl start crunchy-postgres-exporter@postgres_exporter_pg##_per_db sudo systemctl status crunchy-postgres-exporter@postgres_exporter_pg##_per_db

-Running multiple postgres exporters (RHEL / CentOS 7)
+Monitoring multiple databases and/or running multiple postgres exporters (RHEL / CentOS)

-You’ll need to create a new sysconfig environment file for the second exporter service.
-You can just copy the existing ones and modify the relevant lines, mainly being the port, database name, and query file
+sysconfig.postgres_exporter_pg##_per_db.
+If you’d like to create additional exporter services for different query files, just copy the existing ones and modify the relevant lines, mainly being the port, database name, and query file.
+The below example shows connecting to 3 databases in the same instance to collect their per-db metrics:

 Since a systemd template is used for the postgres_exporter services, all you need to do is pass the sysconfig file name as part of the new service name.